NTCColumbia/ntc_CNMF/README.md

 The demo script are written by Eftychios A. Pnevmatikakis, Liam Paninski, Weijian Yang and Darcy S. Peterka, 2015.

-Use "demo_script2.m" to run the CNMF algorithm.
+Use "demo_script2.m" to run the CNMF algorithm. "demoMovie.tif" is a calcium imaging movie for demonstration of the code.

 Use "dataProcessing.m" to extract results after "demo_script2.m" is ran.